 Jock Itch Causes

 What causes jock itch?
 The itching in the jock area is caused mainly due to fungal infection.
-However, the fungal attack is not caused as such.
-It is a direct result of reasons like
+However, the fungal attack is not caused as such, it is a direct result of reasons like the below:

 Tight-fitting under-wears trap sweat and keep the groin area moist for a long time.
 It is the ideal condition for a fungal condition.
 Warm and moist areas of the human body are generally found to be the breeding ground of fungus.